Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/dpcertificate.md

 ## Create a Data Plane Client Certificate

-Creating the `KongDataPlaneClientCertificate` object in your Kubernetes cluster will provision a Data Plane Client Certificate in your [Gateway Manager](/konnect/gateway-manager).
+Creating the `KongDataPlaneClientCertificate` object in your Kubernetes cluster will provision a data plane client certificate in your [Gateway Manager](/konnect/gateway-manager).
 You can refer to the CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongdataplaneclientcertificate) to see all the available fields.

 Your `KongDataPlaneClientCertificate` must be associated with a `KonnectGatewayControlPlane` object that you've created in your cluster.
-It will make it part of the Gateway Control Plane's configuration.
+It will make it part of the gateway control plane's configuration.

 To create a `KongDataPlaneClientCertificate`, you can apply the following YAML manifest: